saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 3.

 ### To be added :)
-1. To update the user application (firmware) using custom bootloader.
+1. To update the user application (firmware) using the custom bootloader.
 2. Implement a mechanism to preserve variables of bootloader so that they can be used in user application and vice-versa.
 3. Implement custom protocol.